Helping families care for their senior loved ones

 Mary Anne Oglesby-Sutherly shares her story and her daily journey of caring and advocating for senior adults.
 Mary Anne’s presentation, which often blends speaking and singing, is based on her more than 15 years of experience in the senior care industry.
 Her experience in activity programs at assisted living facilities, at a day program and coordinating a care provider service have helped establish the foundation for her presentation.
 Her enlightening approach can help today’s churches, senior adults and families address issues relating to senior adult living.
 Her compassion, love and concern for the well-being of the senior adult population led to the creation of Veranda Ministries and the launch of The Veranda, a congregational respite program affiliated with Impact Fellowship Church in Gallatin, Tenn.

-Mary Anne holds PAC Consultant certification in Teepa Snow's "Positive Approach to Care" and also is certified in Alzheimer’s care by both the Alzheimer’s Association and the Alzheimer's Federation of America.
+Mary Anne holds dual certification as PAC consultant and coach in Teepa Snow's "Positive Approach to Care" and also is certified in Alzheimer’s care by both the Alzheimer’s Association and the Alzheimer's Federation of America.

 “Our nation is on the verge of a crisis in addressing the various needs of our senior adult population.
 Seniors and their families are having a hard time knowing where to turn for guidance, help and understanding, and I believe the churches should be on the forefront helping in this task,” she said.
 “God told Moses in Deuteronomy 5:16 that in order for us to have a long, happy life, we must honor our fathers and mothers.
 It is a commandment by God, but a promise for us as well.